The Bride (2017 film): Plot

 In 1832, a chemistry doctor called Iosif Gamel presents his thesis to the Imperial Science Academy of Saint-Petersburg which says that the new lens made out of a new type of silver can not only capture light, but also a person's soul.
 This proves to be true despite the academy rebuking Gamel, resulting in the creation of a ritual, in which the souls of dead people are transferred into another body.

-A photographer is then shown taking pictures of his dead wife (called The Bride) with carved-out wooden eyes planted on her eyelids.
+A photographer is then shown taking pictures of his dead wife (called The Bride) with her eyelids painted as though to appear open.
 He then travels to a village, where he plans to transfer his wife's soul into a young peasant girl through his wife's ring.
 He arrives to find the villagers protesting, but he manages to disperse them after killing one of them.
 The photographer puts the ring on the girl's finger, seals her in the coffin with the dead wife, and prepares to bury the coffin when it suddenly begins to violently shake.
 When the photographer and his fellow participants in the ritual open up the coffin, they see that the wife's soul has been transferred.
 The photographer hides the photograph that he took earlier in the basement while waiting for his wife's soul to recover.
 She awakens one day in her new body, but is appalled at the new situation.

 In the present day, college student Nastya marries her fiancé Ivan.
 She decides to go to his family's house to host their wedding, despite Ivan's objections.
 They arrive at his family's home, where she is introduced to Ivan's sister Liza.
 At dinner, Liza gives Nastya a ring with a red-diamond (the ring seen at the beginning of the film), a move which does not resonate well with Ivan.
 Nastya also begins to experience visions, including seeing clones of herself doing actions in a pattern.
 One night, she finds Ivan and Liza arguing about keeping Nastya here, and Ivan threatens to leave.